MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 ### Deprecated features

-In 2020, we announced the upcoming deprecation of Report Server features [Pin to Power BI, Mobile Reports, and Mobile Report Publisher](deprecated-features-in-sql-server-reporting-services-ssrs.md).
+In 2020, deprecation of Report Server features [Pin to Power BI, Mobile Reports, and Mobile Report Publisher](deprecated-features-in-sql-server-reporting-services-ssrs.md) was announced.
 These features were removed from versions of SQL Server starting with [!INCLUDE [sssql22-md](../includes/sssql22-md.md)] and are no longer supported.
 SQL Server 2016, SQL Server 2017, and SQL Server 2019 are supported in maintenance mode until End of Service (EOS) for existing customers.

-When we mark a feature as deprecated, it means that the feature is in maintenance mode only.
+When a feature is deprecated, it's in maintenance mode only.
 There's no new feature development, including changes related to interoperability with new features.
-We strive to keep deprecated features in future releases, to make upgrades easier.
-However, in rare situations, we might choose to permanently remove the feature from Reporting Services if it limits future innovations.
+Deprecated features usually remain in future releases to make upgrades easier.
+However, in rare situations, the feature might be permanently removed from Reporting Services if it limits future innovations.

 > [!NOTE]
-> For new development work, we don't recommend using deprecated features.
+> For new development work, don't use deprecated features.

 ::: moniker-end